'To The Moon' Vs. 'Coronavirus Crash II' Vs. 'Armageddon'

 Traders are notorious trend followers.
 They will ride any trend as long as it's profitable that day.
 If the tide starts to turn, if the rocket fuel starts to run out, it's typical for the traders to start to trickle out of a trade - in this case bullish - and position for a reversal.
 That trickle then turns into a stampede as the trend stalls and the narrative becomes louder.
 Eventually, the market turns and the rest pile into the new trend.

 Even with the "too the moon" scenario, there will be retracements of the stock market gains.
 A significant set of support levels around 274-0 and 257-1 on the S&P 500 ETF (SPY).
-I've cleaned my work space up a bit on the chart below, but tried to leave enough to see the relationships in a small viewing space.
+I've cleaned my work space up a bit on the chart below but tried to leave enough to see the relationships in a small viewing space.
 The yellow lines represent areas that a bullish investor can buy near as part of a scaling in process.

 If you believe in the most bullish scenario, you will want to expand equity holdings near the yellow support ranges.
 I'm likely to sell some cash-secured puts when the S&P 500 gets into the lower $270s.
 I'll be targeting stocks that I believe will grow in the "got here faster than we thought work from home economy."